phearbot/unity-teamcity-docker/README.md

 - Enter a Title like "unity-tc-server" or something and click **Add SSH key**

-# 3. Setting Up Your First  Project (Repo) in Team City
+# 3. Setting Up Your First Project in Team City
 ##### Create the Project
 - Click the **Projects** tab in the top-left corner, then **Create Project**
 - In your repo click the **Clone** button then copy the link that starts with "git@" and paste it in the **Repository URL** field